In this section

 The Royal Children's Hospital Simulation Train the Trainer Program focuses on training healthcare workers to utilise all facets of simulation as an educational tool.

-Click here to download the 2019 Simulation Program
+Click here to download the Simulation Program Brochure 2020

 What others are saying!